legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 nano /etc/hosts
 ```

-Add the following lines to the file:
+Add the following lines to the file (this will just link the local ip to the `localhost` domain):

 ```
 127.0.0.1    localhost
 ::1          localhost
+127.0.1.1    <hostname>
 ```

-> [!faq] Note
-> Another line should be added, not sure which.

 To finish up our install, enable the `NetworkManager` service so it runs automatically.
 If you're connected through Wi-Fi, you probably need to reconnect to your network through network manager and its `nmcli` or `nmtui`.
 Enable `NetworkManager`: